Carreau/phd-dissertation/parts/part5.rst

     :width: 80%

-    Bright field images of 3 types of mouse oocyte : Wild type in first column, Formin knockout in second, Myosin Tails dominant negative in third.
+    Bright field images of 3 types of mouse oocyte : Wild type in first column, Formin knockout in second, Myosin Tail dominant negative in the third.
 Row 1 to 3 represent the region of interest of :num:`figure #fig3oo` (20 µm side) for each kind of oocyte.
 Row 1 show region of interest at t=0s, row 2 at t=1min and row 3 at t=10min.
 The color-coded difference between images at t=0s and 60s are shown on row 4, and between t=0s and 10min row 6.
 Blue indicate that the later image is brighter that the original one and red indicate that it is darker.
-For wild type oocyte, the difference of images reach rapidly its maximum value (Image J and M similar), Whereas for Fmn2-/- and MyoVb the difference between images separated by 60 seconds (K,L) is much smaller than after 10 minutes (N,O) which can be seen as the (K) is whiter than (N) and (L) is whiter than (O).
+For wild type oocyte, the difference of images reaches rapidly its maximum value (Image J and M similar), Whereas for Fmn2-/- and MyoVb the difference between images separated by 60 seconds (K,L) is much smaller than after 10 minutes (N,O) which can be seen as the (K) is whiter than (N) and (L) is whiter than (O).
 The change in cytoplasm